skip to Main Content

 beauty blog

-a close up of a person with blue eyes
+a close up of a person with brown eyes

 YOU burned my skin!